antonmedv/homer/README.md

 php composer.phar install
 ```
 Copy config.php.dist to config.php.
 Open and edit configuration.

 SQLite database by default stores in open/homer.db.
-Be sure what php have write access to it and run next:
+Be sure what php have write access to it and run next command:
 ```
 php install.php
 ```